-For 2007, a body of FDMS B PM{10} data are also available and provisional PCM maps based on these data have been produced.
-Figure 5.1 and Figure 5.2 show how the PCM model and AURN data compare at background and roadside sites respectively.
+For 2007, a body of FDMS PM{10} data are also available and PCM maps based on these data have been produced.
+Figure 7.1 and Figure 7.2 show how the PCM model and AURN TEOM FDMS data compare at background and roadside sites respectively.
 Agreement for the FDMS is, of course, good as the model used was scaled to this dataset.
-The plot shows how the Partisol data appears to be higher than the corresponding TEOM FDMS data.
-Much better agreement between Partisol and FDMS data is achieved if the Partisol data has a bias of 7.8 μ g m-3 removed.
-The figure of 7.8 μ g m-3 is derived from the initial study in to the present report [19].
-This analysis should be reconsidered based on the findings of the present report.
+The figures also show that the model provides good agreement with TEOM data from the AURN as adjusted using the Volatile Correction Model (VCM).
+The plot shows how the Partisol data as measured appears to be higher than the corresponding TEOM FDMS data.
+Much better agreement between Partisol and FDMS data is achieved if the Partisol data are corrected by the monthly correction method detailed in Section 6.
+An additional bias of 2.5 μ g m-3 has also been subtracted to account for the difference between quartz filter media and the Emfab filter media used in the UK equivalence trials.
+This value of 2.5 μ g m-3 was chosen to provide the best model calibration for the PCM models for PM10 and PM{2.5} for 2005 and 2006.
+This is somewhat smaller than the 3.8 μ g m-3 bias for difference between the two filter types shown in Figure 4.4.